 Treasure Story 4

-Hunting for the Donner Party
+the Donner Party

 Some treasure hunters are more interested in discovering information about past events than in locating an actual object.
 Perhaps they want to explore a battlefield or the site of an old fort--not to recover a treasure, but to determine what exactly happened at these sites, especially if there's any controversy surrounding the historical events.